 Big Spring Park has changed a lot in over 200 years, so it’s not quite like time traveling, but this is where Huntsville started, so it’s where your "time tour" will start.
 Look towards the spring and the rock face and squint a little, and you can pretend that you’re surrounded by settlers come to see John Hunt’s new town.

 As you might guess from the name, Alabama Constitution Village is the site on which, in 1819, Alabama’s original state Constitution was signed.
 And while the museum does celebrate that event in history, it’s much more than just that.
 Constitution Village captures what life was like in the small southern city of Huntsville at that moment in time – with interpreters demonstrating basic tasks at the heart of life here almost 200 years ago.
-(The Village will be undergoing renovations leading up to Alabama’s bicentennial celebration in 2019, so check to see if it’s open before visiting.
-And if you miss it, be sure to check back IN THE FUTURE!)

 This house, built in 1819, was the home of several notable early Huntsvillians, but is best known as the home of poet and artist Marie Howard Weeden.
 Today, examples of her paintings are displayed in the house, which is decorated with period furniture much as it would have looked when she lived there.